rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 	'a06' |   +16.22  +72.97  -51.35  +35.14  +32.43   +0.00  +37.84
 	'a07' |   +67.57  +45.95  -24.32  +27.03  +27.03  +45.95   +0.00

-And we may restart again the preference modelling process.
+We recover the original bipolarly valued outranking characteristics, and we may restart again the preference modelling process.

-Many more tools for exploiting bipolarly valued outranking digraphs  are available, see the thechnical documentation of the :ref:`outrankingDiGraphs-label`.
+Many more tools for exploiting bipolarly valued outranking digraphs are available in the Digraph3 resources (see the thechnical documentation of the :ref:`outrankingDiGraphs-label`).

 Back to :ref:`Tutorial-label`